elixir-lang/elixir-lang.github.com/_posts/2013-05-23-elixir-v0-9-0-released.markdown

 end
 {% endhighlight %}

-The implementation above works as a simple `reduce` (also called `fold`, `inject` or `foldl` in other languages).
+The implementation above works as a simple `reduce` function (also called `fold`, `inject` or `foldl` in other languages).
 Here is how it works:

 {% highlight elixir %}
+# Sum all elements in a list
 Enumerable.reduce([1,2,3], 0, fn(x, acc) -> x + acc end)
 #=> 6
 {% endhighlight %}

-Now the `Enum.map/2` we have seen above is implemented in terms of this reducing function:
+The `Enum.map/2` we have used above is now implmented in terms of this reducing function:

 {% highlight elixir %}
 defmodule Enum do